jacobhallberg/pytorch_stylegan_encoder/README.md

 The resulting script will modify the latents and correspondingly the aligned face with the boundary that you select (pose in the above example).
 It will save all of the transformed images in the -o directory (./results in the above example).

 ## The Image To Latent Model
-The process of optimizing the latents with strictly just the features extracted by the Resnet model can be timely and possibly prone to local minima.
+The process of optimizing the latents with strictly just the features extracted by the VGG16 model can be timely and possibly prone to local minima.
 To combat this problem, we can use another model thats sole goal is to predict the latents of an image.
 This gives the latent optimizer model a better initilization point to optimize from and helps reduce the amount of time needed for optimization and the likelyhood of getting stuck in a far away minima.

 Here you can see the the images generated with the predicted latents from the Image To latent Model.
 <img src="assets/images/image_to_latent_predictions.png">